davidrhoden/davidrhoden-basic-netlify/timeline/got-betty-nov-11-1996.md

 ---
 title: Betty came to live with me.
 date: 1996-11-11T21:00:00.000Z
-summary: Let me tell you how I got this cat.
 excerpt: Let me tell you how I got this cat.
 category: betty
 image: /static/img/betty/betty-1.jpg